 Be weary of that old battery

-Before setting up an old Android smartphone as a security camera, I recommend removing the battery.
-Older batteries, and those that are on charge 24/7 have a tendency to swell, which in the worst case can lead to fires or explosions.
-Even smartphones with a non-removable battery cover can be disassembled relatively easily.
-You are more than likely to find a guide on the web, and a hairdryer usually provides enough heat to soften the adhesive used to attach backplates.
+Before setting up an old Android smartphone as a security camera, it's advisable to remove the battery.
+Older batteries, especially those constantly on charge, have a tendency to swell, which in extreme cases can result in fires or explosions.
+Even smartphones with sealed battery compartments can be disassembled with relative ease.
+Most likely, you'll find a guide online, and a hairdryer will usually generate enough heat to soften the adhesive used to secure backplates.

 Integrating IP Webcam with Home Assistant